Hazardous Materials

 5. Hazmat 5

 A modified 2004 International school bus is outfitted as a command post with an extensive research library.
-This unit also serves as the dress-out area for Level A and B incidents.
+This unit also serves as the dressing area for technicians responding to an incident.
 This vehicle carries Self Contained Breathing Apparatus (SCBA), communications equipment, reference materials and basic training and metering equipment.
 Incident research and planning is normally carried out from this location.
-The enclosed climate controlled environment of the bus provides team members with a place to prepare for entry protected from outside elements such as rain, snow, heat, and cold.
+The enclosed, climate-controlled environment of the bus provides team members with a place, protected from outside elements such as rain, snow, heat and cold, to prepare for entry.

-Harford County Hazmat is actively involved in the Local Emergency Planning Committee and its efforts on behalf of the citizens of our county.
-We work cooperatively with local fire and EMS providing in-station training in entry decontamination, mass decontamination and weapons of mass destruction equipment.
-We also are one of the seven regional jurisdictions in the Hazmat Urban Area Work Group under the Baltimore Urban Area Security Initiative.
-The team manages the Maryland Department of Environment Agency, unique to any other county in Maryland.
+Special operations is actively involved in the Local Emergency Planning Committee and its efforts on behalf of the citizens of the county.
+They work cooperatively with the EMS Division and local fire companies to provide in-station training in entry decontamination, mass decontamination and weapons of mass destruction equipment.
+Harford is one of the seven regional jurisdictions in the Hazmat Urban Area Work Group under the Baltimore Urban Area Security Initiative, which manages the Maryland Department of Environment Agency, unique to any other county in Maryland.

 Harford County Hazardous Materials Law Article 1, Section 146